Set up your Florida LLC without the hassle.

 Multi-state tax filing is inherently complicated, so do your homework to determine where differences exist and how they can be handled to limit your tax liability.
 When in doubt, look to a professional to help you achieve the most favorable tax arrangements possible across state lines.

-You’ve successfully started an LLC and are excited to embark on your entrepreneurial journey in Florida.
+You’ve successfully started your Florida LLC and are excited to embark on your entrepreneurial journey in Florida.
 Becoming official is only the start, however.
 Next, you’ll need to take additional steps to safeguard both your finances and your LLC status.

 As an LLC owner or member, it is your duty to keep your personal and business finances distinct.
 If you begin to treat business assets as your own (a practice known as commingling funds), you risk losing the liability protection you’ve worked so hard to establish.